In this article

 6. Ensure that there’s a break clause.

 One of the essential elements to incorporate into a lease is a ‘break clause.’
-A break clause gives the right for you to end the lease early by giving the landlord an agreed period of notice.
+A break clause gives you the right to end the lease early by providing the landlord with an agreed notice period.

-This is a beneficial clause to include, as it gives you the flexibility to terminate the lease.
-Economic factors and personal circumstances can impact your business, so if you wish to move into a different property, or things just don’t work out, you will have the security that you can end the lease.
+This is beneficial, as it gives you the flexibility to terminate the lease.
+Economic factors, personal circumstances and rapid growth can impact your business, so if you wish to move into a different property, or things just don’t work out, you will have the ability to end the lease if needed.

 Struggling with a commercial lease?